eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 When setting the options **--weight-file** and **--weight-attribute**, additional routing efforts are read according to the specified attribute.
 These are only used when calling the TraCI function [reroute by effort](../TraCI/Change_Vehicle_State.md).
-The assumed efforts along a vehicles route are are time-based values and the time is computed based on the travel time values described above.
+The assumed efforts along a vehicles route are time-based values and the time is computed based on the travel time values described above.
 The effort can also be set using *traci.edge.setEffort*.